rbutera/react-router-example-auth/README.md

+# React Router Examples

-These are a bunch of example apps/components/patterns in React Router
+These are a bunch of example apps/components/patterns in React Router.